5 Common Sense Tips to Prepare For a Visit to Auschwitz

 5.)
 Prepare your heart -- Like I said previously...I thought I knew what was in store for me, but I had no idea.
 To help steady your emotions: read a few articles, scan a couple photos on the Internet, have an idea of what will be in front of you prior to walking through the gate.

-Want more tips on how to prepare for life abroad?
+Want more tips on how to prepare for these life-altering trips?